praiitt/satsang/README.md

 A spiritual voice assistant for Hindu and Sanātana Dharma teachings, built with LiveKit Agents.

+## 🧠 Agent Memory
+For developers and AI agents: Critical infrastructure details and common fixes are documented in **[AGENT_MEMORY.md](./AGENT_MEMORY.md)**.
+Please refer to this file before making deployment changes.

 ## Features

 - Real-time voice interaction with a spiritual guru assistant